-MA Capital Management LLC, acts as the promoter of the Fund.
-The General Partner and additional selling agents, are offering the Interests for an initial capital contribution period scheduled to end at 5:00 p.m. in New York on , subject to extension for up to 3 months.
+MA Capital Management LLC will select one or more selling agents, including U.S. Financial Investments, Inc. (CRD# 120804), who will offer the Interests of the Fund for an initial capital contribution period scheduled to end at 5:00 p.m. in New York on, \\\\, subject to extension for up to 3 months.
 After the initial capital contribution period, capital contributions will be continuously accepted as of the last day of each month until the offering of the Interests terminates on May 22, 2015.
 The initial aggregate net asset value of an investor's capital account will equal the dollar amount of the investor's capital contribution less any front-end load fees or selling commissions.
 The selling agents will use their best efforts to locate investors for the Fund but are not required to meet any predetermined total capital contribution amount.
 Capital contribution proceeds will be deposited in the Fund's account at Huntington National Bank until the Fund commences operations, with all income from such deposits paid to the Fund.
 The Fund is required to reach a capitalization of \$5,000,000 prior to beginning trading and, thereafter, no capital contribution amount must be raised as of the end of any month and the Fund does not need to maintain any minimum capitalization level to continue operations.
 If the total amount registered pursuant to this offering is contributed, the proceeds to MA Managed Futures Fund, LP will be \$50,000,000.00.
-Investors should note that the selling agents may be deemed statutory underwriters of the Fund.
-As of the date of this Prospectus, no selling agents have been retained by the Fund or the General Partner.
+Investors should note that the selling agents will be deemed statutory underwriters of the Fund.
+As of the date of this Prospectus, only U.S. Financial Investments, Inc. has been retained as a selling agent by the General Partner.